-The following foods do not go well with the wine:-
+The following foods do not go well with the wine:

 - Egg, especially boiled egg.

-- Very spicy food.
+- Very spicy foods.

 Chocolate and boiled eggs coat the tasting buds on the tongue.
 The food soused in vinegar and another seasoning can’t be served with any wine, even highly acidic wines do not go well with them.